 14. The Last Death of the Year by Sophie Hannah

-FROM THE PUBLISHER: New Year’s Eve, 1932.
-Hercule Poirot and Inspector Edward Catchpool arrive on the tiny Greek island of Lamperos to celebrate the holiday with what turns out to be a rather odd community of locals living in a dilapidated house.
-A dark sense of foreboding overshadows the beautiful island getaway when the guests play a New Year’s Resolutions game after dinner and one written resolution gleefully threatens to perform “the last and first death of the year.”
+New Year’s Eve 1932 – Belgian detective Hercule Poirot and his friend, Inspector Catchpool from Scotland Yard, have been invited to spend a few days on a small Greek island with what turns out to be an odd community living together in a large house.
+A sense of foreboding overshadows the celebration that evening when the group play a New Year’s resolutions game and one of the written resolutions threatens “the last and first death of the year”.
+A few hours later, one of the residents is found murdered on the terrace and it’s up to Poirot and Catchpool to investigate the murder.

 15. Christmas Fling by Lindsey Kelk